Frequently Asked Questions

 The Carbon Foundation has an agreement with The Luzerne Foundation for back office services including financial management.
 This arrangement allows us to draw on their 25+ years of experience while we grow.

-Does the Carbon Foundation Offer Any Internship Opportunities?
+Does the Community Foundation Offer Any Internship Opportunities?

 How Do I Apply for a Scholarship?

 The Carbon Foundation has several scholarship opportunities for students graduating from Carbon County school districts.
-For a list of available scholarships and eligibility, visit our existing funds page here.
+For a list of available scholarships and eligibility, click here.
 Some applications are available on our website and some applications are managed through the school guidance office.
-Applications are usually due in the beginning of March during each school year.
+Applications open in January and are due in early March.

 What is an Endowment?
 Who Can Benefit?